Sistema PJSFC : Sistema reports acquisition of shares under buyback programme | MarketScreener

 broker on MOEX Sistema Finance purchased purchased, RUB

-18.08.2021 20.08.2021 1 352 300 29,35 Since the beginning of the Programme Sistema Finance has acquired 174,305,371ordinary shares. *** Sistema PJSFC is a publicly traded Russian investment company with a diversified portfolio of assets serving over 150 million customers in the sectors of telecommunications, high technology, financial services, retail, paper and packaging, agriculture, real estate, tourism and medical services.
+25.08.2021 27.08.2021 1 330 300 29,97 Since the beginning of the Programme Sistema Finance has acquired 181 149 571 ordinary shares. *** Sistema PJSFC is a publicly traded Russian investment company with a diversified portfolio of assets serving over 150 million customers in the sectors of telecommunications, high technology, financial services, retail, paper and packaging, agriculture, real estate, tourism and medical services.
 The company was founded in 1993.
 Revenue in 2020 was RUB 691.6 billion; total assets equalled RUB 1.4 trillion as of 31 December 2020.
 Sistema's global depositary receipts are listed under the "SSA" ticker on the London Stock Exchange.
 Sistema's ordinary shares are listed under the "AFKS" ticker on the Moscow Exchange.
 Website: www.sistema.com. *** For further information, please visit www.sistema.com or contact:

 Investor Relations Public Relations